Constitution

 1. The member(s) noted in 2(b) must be designated in writing at the time of application for that specific year by the owners or owner and spouse.

-2. The full amount of the annual dues shall be submitted to any member of the Executive at any time or at the Annual General Meeting (AGM).
+2. An application form with payment for the full amount of the annual dues shall be submitted to any member of the Executive at any time or at the Annual General Meeting (AGM).

 3. Upon acceptance of the application, the applicant becomes a member.